 Damage Caused By Property Owner

-If the property owner damages their own roof, the claim will likely not be covered under their insurance policy.
+If the property owner damages their roof, the claim will likely not be covered under their insurance policy.

 Property owner damage can occur in the form of water damage due to wear and tear or attempting to self-repair the roof and only damaging it further.